fschram/packer-app/README.md

 packer-app
 =================

-Packer App integrate multiple modules together into one app.
-Base on the bower file all dependencies will be analized and build togeter in one app.
+Packer app integrates multiple modules together into one app.
+Based on the Bower file all dependencies will be analyzed and built together in one app.

 Grunt Modules
 ------------